You can breastfeed your baby for as long as you wish but a time may come when you want to stop. This article offers tips

 Recommendations for when to stop

-"The longer you breastfeed up to two years, the greater the health benefits may be for you and your child (WHO, 2013c).
-Yet the most important thing is to continue to breastfeed for as long as feels right for you and your baby, rather than what other people think (ABM, 2018)".
+"The longer you breastfeed up to two years, the greater the health benefits might be for you and your child (WHO, 2013c).
+Yet the most important thing is to continue breastfeeding for as long as feels right for you and your baby, rather than what other people think (ABM, 2018)."

 When should I stop breastfeeding?

 It’s sometimes possible to restart breastfeeding if you’ve had a short break and want to carry on.
 If you aren't sure whether to continue breastfeeding, you can contact the National Breastfeeding Helpline on 0300 100 0212.